Many traders like to use copy trading because of its simplicity. But is it really worth trying? Here are some facts to answer the question.

 2. Growth in Users

 When it comes to consumers, a survey reveals that one in four traders in the UK said that they are considering social trading in 2018.
-About 33% of them stated that the traditional market approach is too complex and can be simplified by automatically following top traders in social trading platforms.
+About 33% of them stated that the traditional market approach is too complex and can be simplified by automatically following top traders on social trading platforms.
 The model also appears to suit almost any type of investor.
-Meanwhile, 52% of them chose to practice a more careful approach as they always seek advice before making any decision.

 3. Copy Trading from the Academic and Regulatory Perspective

-From the academic perspective, there are several key comments from trusted conferences related to copy trading.
-An MIT computer scientist and researcher Yaniv Altshuler described social trading networks as a complex adaptive system.
 In his paper, he wrote that "social trading provides much better opportunities for profiting compared with individual trading".
 The Economist's think thank, Nouriel Roubini, even predicted that social trading is one of the newer forms of investment that will bring some of the largest growth in the industry in the upcoming years.

 Moreover, top regulator UK's FCA (Financial Conduct Authority) stated: